|

 Future King

 It was probably about the close of the sixteenth century that these military exercises ceased to be performed.
-The canal now flows through the old Jousting Croft and part of Queen Street covers the south side of it today.
+The Shropshire Union Canal now flows through the old Jousting Croft and part of Queen Street covers the south side of it today.

 Archery practice, which was undertaken here also, was compulsory in those warlike times for all males above the age of six years.
 If you look carefully, you can still see the marks where they sharpened their arrows on the great Roman stones at the base of the wall in the Kaleyards.
 Butts for the practice of archery were first provided on the Jousting Croft in 1562, with the sanction and approbation of the Mayor and Corporation and rules laid down which included penalties for "Layers of Wadgers."